Apolo151/ansible-wordpress-roles/README.md

 And if you want to access grafana you should open [http://192.168.1.5/grafana](http://192.168.1.5/grafana)

+- Make ansible create a CNAME record in Cloudflare for our machine

 ### Implementation Steps
 1. [x] Export AWS credentials as env vars
 1. [x] Setup Ansible Roles